Best Spinning Rod – 11 Top Spinning Fishing Poles 2020

 Penn’s Battalion inshore spinning rod is a good product from a tried-and-true fishing company.

 Penn Battalion is made in the USA, and you can choose from several lengths and grades to find exactly the right fit.
+Many anglers call the Penn Battalion the perfect spinning rod for inshore fishing.

 A combination of factors makes this one our favorite inshore spinning rod.